juju/docs/src/en/charms-constraints.md

 However, if the cloud cannot satisfy a constraint at all then an error will be emitted and a machine will not be provisioned.

+### Constraints and the LXD cloud

-When using the localhost cloud, constraints are ineffectual due the nature of this cloud's underlying technology (LXD), where each machine will, by default, have access to **all** of the LXD host's resources.
-Here, an exact hardware specification can be requested, but is done at the LXD level (see example below).
+For the 'lxd' cloud type things are different.
+With this cloud, constraints are interpreted as resource maximums as opposed to minimums.
+In the absence of constraints, a machine (container) will, by default, have access to **all** of the underlying system's (LXD host) resources.

+This cloud type also honours instance constraints where [AWS instance type][aws-instance-types-kirkland] names are used (e.g.
+'t2.micro' maps to 1 CPU and 1 GiB of memory).
+When used in combination with specific CPU/MEM constraints the latter values will override corresponding instance type values.

+!!!
+Warning:
+    Due to the different meaning of constraints in the context of a LXD cloud, care must be taken when using commands in which the cloud type is not called out.

 ## Constraint scopes, defaults, and precedence

 Constraints can be applied to various levels or scopes.
 Defaults can be set on